-The fair value of Euro denominated Eurobonds as at 31 March 2019 was €801 million (31 December 2018: €797 million), compared to its book value of €766 million (31 December 2018: €765 million).
-The fair value of the remaining borrowings approximates their carrying value, as the effect of discounting is insignificant.
+The fair value of Euro denominated Eurobonds as at 30 June 2019 was \in 803 million (31 December 2018: \notin 797 million), compared to its book value of \notin 767 million (31 December 2018: \notin 765 million).
+The fair value of the remaining borrowings approximates their carrying value.

-The fair value of the following financial assets and liabilities approximate their carrying amount due to their short term nature:
+The fair value of the following financial assets and liabilities approximate their carrying amount due to their short-term nature:

-- Trade and other receivables
+- Trade receivables

 - Cash and cash equivalents

 - Trade and other payables